Bowtie7114/SCP-Scientist-Starter/README.md

 - [SCP-001](https://scp-wiki.wikidot.com/scp-001), Berryman-Langford Kill Agent image from this page utilised.
 - [SCP-006](https://scp-wiki.wikidot.com/scp-006), the Fountain of Youth, used in the O5 exclusive page, secret.html
 - [SCP-027-FR](http://scp-int.wikidot.com/scp-027-fr) used as a QR Code on the User's created Access Pass, acting as a meta, in-universe Rick Roll.
+- [SCP-106](https://scp-wiki.wikidot.com/scp-106), the Old Man, used as one of the SCPs assigned to the User.
+- [SCP-847](https://scp-wiki.wikidot.com/scp-847), The Mannequin, used as one of the SCPs assigned to the User.
+- [SCP-914](https://scp-wiki.wikidot.com/scp-914), The Clockworks, used as one of the SCPs assigned to the User.
+- [SCP-999](https://scp-wiki.wikidot.com/scp-999), the Tickle Monster, used as one of the SCPs assigned to the User.
-- [SCP-1471](https://scp-wiki.wikidot.com/scp-1471) used as an incorrect image on the welcome page.
+- [SCP-1471](https://scp-wiki.wikidot.com/scp-1471), MalO ver1.0.0, used as an incorrect image on the welcome page.
 ### Media ###
 - SCP Logo taken directly from the [SCP Foundation site](http://scp-int.wikidot.com/).
 - Fiancé [Magdalena](https://github.com/Madzikdek) for creating the favicon for this site.
 - SCP Scientist from the game SCP: Secret Laboratory, taken from the [SCP Fandom Wikia](https://scp-secret-laboratory-official.fandom.com/wiki/Scientist).
+- Image of SCP-914, The Clockworks, from the game SCP: Secret Laboratory, taken from the [SCP Fandom Wikia](https://scp-secret-laboratory-official.fandom.com/wiki/SCP-914).
+- Image of a plushie SCP-999, The Tickle Monster, taken from the [Plushy Factory Website](https://plushfoundry.com/products/scp-999-tickle-monster).
+- Image of SCP-847, The Mannequin, taken from the [SCP Foundation site](https://scp-wiki.wikidot.com/scp-847) 847 entry page.
 ### Licensing ###

 As per the [SCP Licensing Guide](https://scp-wiki.wikidot.com/licensing-guide), this project is also subject to the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) licensing agreement.